wazuh/wazuh-documentation/source/user-manual/api/getting-started.rst

         }

-Once we are logged in we can run any endpoint following the structure below.
+Once logged in, it is possible to run any endpoint following the structure below.
 Please, do not forget to replace <endpoint> with your own value.
 In case you are not using the environment variable, replace $TOKEN with your jwt token.

 .. code-block:: console